 Instagram will reach 112.5 million U.S. users this year!
 That’s a 5.4% increase over 2019!
-It’s the fastest growing social media platform with 37% of American adults using it.
-And the gender mix is pretty fantastic with 52% of women and 48% of men using it.
+It’s the fastest-growing social media platform, with 37% of American adults using it.
+And the gender mix is pretty fantastic, with 52% of women and 48% of men using it.
 It’s true!
 It’s the ONLY social media network that my husband even uses.
-He told me he had been looking for a pair of boots as gift for my birthday.
-But wasn’t sure if he wanted to get me knee high boots or booties so he kept checking out different brands and styles.
+He told me he had been looking for a pair of boots as a gift for my birthday.
+But he wasn’t sure if he wanted to get me knee-high boots or booties, so he kept checking out different brands and styles.
 He then popped into Instagram to catch up and started to get retargeting ads for one of the pairs of boots that he had been looking it (and with a discount code too!)
-See it works!
-He found the perfect birthday gift and I have cute boots!
-Win Win!
+See, it works!
+He found the perfect birthday gift, and I have cute boots!
+Win-Win!
 Haha!

 It’s a big part of the future of small business marketing.
 But even if you are on Instagram, your posts might not be having the full impact on your audience that you want.
 Thankfully, there are a ton of ways how you can boost engagement with your posts by learning to write Instagram captions that are engaging!